aotter/trek-sdk-docs/Web/AdManager.md

 - [Create Ad Unit](/Web/AdManager?id=create-ad-unit)
 - [Create Order](/Web/AdManager?id=create-order)

+### Before Started
+> #### We're highly recommend that use `320x180` or `480x270` for ad unit sizes, if you want to use custom setting, please follow `16:9` aspect ratio.
+Otherwise, it might be worked but not good for displaying Supr Ad.

 ### Create Ad Unit

 1. In AdManager dashboard click `Inventory` > `Ad units` from sidebar.